-Hazardous waste is a type of waste that is capable of causing harm or potential threats to human health or the environment during handling or disposal.
-The EPA considers waste to be hazardous if it is included on their specific list of hazardous waste, or if it exhibits one of more of the following characteristics:
+Hazardous waste is capable of causing harm or potential threats to human health or the environment during handling or disposal.
+The EPA considers waste to be hazardous if included on their specific list of hazardous waste or if it exhibits one or more of the following characteristics:

-Considering the risk involved in handling hazardous wastes, they are heavily regulated and cannot be disposed of traditionally.
-All organizations that handle hazardous waste must obtain a RCRA permit and follow state regulations.
+Considering the risk involved in handling hazardous wastes, they are heavily regulated and cannot go through traditional disposal.
+Organizations that handle hazardous waste must obtain an RCRA permit and follow state regulations.
 The Resource Conservation and Recovery Act gives EPA the authority to oversee hazardous waste from "cradle-to-grave."
-This includes everything from the generation, treatment, storage, transportation, all the way to the disposal.
+Regulations cover everything from generation, treatment, storage, and transportation, all the way to disposal.

-Special waste is a type of waste that requires customized handling, trained workers, and unique disposal methods.
-For example, manufacturing plants generate a significant amount of specialized waste including sludge waste, hazardous byproducts, or general wastes.
-Businesses that produce specialized waste are required to profile it, which is a form used for identifying the quantity, composition, origin, and destination of the waste.
-With this information, the accepting facility will know exactly what wastes to expect and can then determine the best disposal method.
+Special waste requires customized handling, trained workers, and unique disposal methods.
+For example, manufacturing plants generate a significant amount of specialized waste, including sludge waste, hazardous byproducts, or general waste.
+Businesses that produce specialized waste must profile it in a form used to identify the quantity, composition, origin, and destination.
+With this information, the accepting facility will know what waste to expect and determine the best disposal method.

 Food and Drug Administration (FDA): Regulates the manufacturing of sharp containers.